pageboard/pagecut/README.md

 ### Methods

-- init(pm)
+- init(view)
-  called after pm initialization.
+  called after view initialization.
 Optional.
 - from(dom)
   returns block's data from a given DOM Node for edition.
 - to(data)